 According to ITIF, the high concentration of knowledge workers in Maryland, many of whom are employed by the federal government, is the primary factor that explains the State's high ranking in its report.
-Data from the National Science Foundation shows that many Maryland workers are employed in high tech industries that require significant education and skills.
+Data from the National Science Foundation shows that many Maryland workers are employed in high technology industries that require significant education and skills.

 In 2012, there were 347,286 workers employed in high science, engineering, and technology (SET) employment industries in Maryland.
-Employment in high SET employment industries has recently increased in Maryland at a faster pace, growing on average by 1.1% annually compared to the national growth rate of 0.4%.
+Employment in high SET employment industries has recently increased in Maryland at a faster pace, growing on average by 1.1% annually, compared to the national growth rate of 0.4%.
 Nationally, employment in high SET employment industries makes up 12.1% of total employment.
-Maryland has a higher percentage of SET workers with 16.1% of workers in high SET employment industries.
-Only Virginia (17.9%) and Washington (16.7%) have a higher percentage of workers employed in high SET employment industries.
+Maryland has a higher percentage (16.1%) of workers in high SET employment industries.
+Only Virginia (17.9%) and Washington (16.7%) have a higher percentage.
 Exhibit 7.1 shows the percent of workers in high SET employment industries in neighboring states and their respective ranking.

-Exhibit 7.1

-Percent of Workers in High SET Employment Industries in Nearby States
+Exhibit 7.1 Percent of Workers in High SET Employment Industries in Nearby States Calendar 2012

-Calendar 2012